 Combine 1 teaspoon of plain gelatin and 1 tablespoon of cold water in a small bowl.
 Stir until the gelatin has dissolved and the mixture thickens.
 Then, heat this gelatine mixture in the microwave in five-second increments until the mixture liquefies.

-Combine 4 tablespoons of powdered sugar, 1 teaspoon of vanilla extract, 1 cup of whipping cream, and a pinch of salt in a chilled mixing bowl.
+Combine 4 tablespoons of icing sugar, 1 teaspoon of vanilla extract, 1 cup of double cream, and a pinch of salt in a chilled mixing bowl.
 Stir to combine.
 Add the liquid gelatin to this whipped cream base and stir to combine again.
 Whip air into the mixture using an electric mixer or whisk.

 Pro Tip: You can store the leftover stabilized whipped cream in the fridge in a mason jar with a tight-fitting lid.
 Alternatively, you can pipe the whipped cream onto a parchment paper-lined baking tray and freeze individual portions.